Course Information

 What are your boats like?

-Our boats are top-of-the-line, spacious, and well-appointed with a kitchen galley including a microwave and refrigerator, head (toilet), shower, sleeping berth, sun protection, communication and navigation systems.
+Our boats are top-of-the-line, spacious, and well-appointed with a kitchen galley including a refrigerator, head (toilet), sun protection, safety, communication and navigation systems.

 All boats are optimized for swimming and swim safety - from ease of feeds, visibility for the swimmer, visibility by others for safety, and clear lines for the observer.